jamesoh3928/FlipGPT/README.md

 To design the application, we utilized Figma.

-In addition, we utilized various APIs, such as [ChatGPTUnofficialProxyAPI](https://www.npmjs.com/package/chatgpt) and [TwilioAPI](https://www.twilio.com/?utm_source=google&utm_medium=cpc&utm_term=twilio%20api&utm_campaign=G_S_NAMER_Brand_Twilio_Tier2&cq_plac=&cq_net=g&cq_pos=&cq_med=&cq_plt=gp&gclid=Cj0KCQiAgOefBhDgARIsAMhqXA4eu4vZyaWo1-F3zMRqXB-X5-nnZBu1L02Q9HeSE89ZYJFkn3ocoZcaAgBLEALw_wcB).
+In addition, we utilized various APIs, such as `ChatGPTUnofficialProxyAPI` and `TwilioAPI`.

 ## Challenges we ran into
 - Familiarizing ourselves with new frameworks in 24 hours
-- Z-index for CSS
+    - 2 members of our team never used Node.js or React before, learning them was an enriching experience for both team members
+- Frontend flashcard animation and functionality
-- Generating good prompt for AI model
+- Parsing user input to generate an effective prompt for AI model
-- Decision on database design
-- Decision on API design
+- Database design
+    - Originally, we used indexxeddb but decided to migrate to a Node.js server once our project developed.

 ## Accomplishments that we're proud of
 - Our MVP, which proves highly effective for studying purposes
-- Teamwork/Communication
-- Mutual respect and appreciation among team members
-- Not giving up and overcoming challenges
+    - This was built during a 24 hour hack-a-thon (Brickhack 9).
+Completing this project was an accomplishment in itself.
+- Implementation of Twilio to send text message reminders to help students stay on track with studying.
+- We did not sacrafice any of our original ideas - we overcame all challenges presented to us

 ## What we learned
 - Importance of design decisions
-- Breaking down a project into smaller problems
+- Abstractions of complex ideas into smaller, managable chunks.
-- Many of us had to learn new frameworks (React, JavaScript) and how to interface with various APIs (`ChatGPTUnofficialProxyAPI`, `TwilioAPI`).
+- Many of us had to learn new frameworks (React, JavaScript, Node.js) and how to interface with various APIs (`ChatGPTUnofficialProxyAPI`, `TwilioAPI`).

 ## What's next for FlipGPT
-- Implementation of a SQL or NoSQL database
+- Implementation of an SQL or NoSQL database
 - Integration of the official Open AI API once we amass a sufficient number of users
 - Domain Registration
-- Inclusion of an email reminder option
+- Inclusion of an email reminder option (alongside text reminders)
 - Incorporation of functionality for scanning PDF or image files and generating flashcards
 - More learning tools such as AI Tutor on specific subjects.
+- Subscription model for pricing!
+- Mobile app

 ## Contributors
 - [Ryan Current](https://github.com/Ryan-Current) - Database Lead / Backend / Frontend
 - [Ben Sippel](https://github.com/brs6412) - Database / Twilio API Lead / Frontend
-- [James Oh](https://github.com/jamesoh3928) - AI / Backend Lead / Product Manager
+- [James Oh](https://github.com/jamesoh3928) - AI / Backend / Product Manager
 - [Colin Tondreau](https://github.com/CTB333) - Frontend Lead / UI/UX Designer

-## Dependencies

-Run `npm install` inside both '/server' and 'UI/FlipGPT' to install all dependencies.